Shipping is taking 2-5 working days

 We’re all friends here so let’s be honest.
 How often do you really clean your makeup brushes?
 Once a week?
 Once a month?
 Once in a blue moon?
 And even more importantly, do you actually know how to clean your makeup brushes?

-While there are some jobs that can wait (tidying your wardrobe, decluttering your kitchen drawer) there’s a good case for making cleaning your makeup brushes a weekly priority.
+While there are some jobs that can wait (tidying your wardrobe, decluttering your kitchen drawer) there’s a good case for making cleaning your makeup brushes a priority.

 Unwashed brushes put under a microscope have been shown to harbour a variety of different bacteria, and even mites.
 It’s no surprise then that buffing a brush that’s skipped wash day onto your skin can lead to unwanted skin complaints like clogged pores and breakouts.
 At worst, and in cases where a dirty tool touches an open wound (like a freshly-picked spot), it can even cause infections.